JvanKatwijk/qt-dab/README.md

 Comment on some  configuration settings
 -------------------------------------------------------------------------------

-All three programs maintain a number of settings in an ".ini" file.
+All **three** programs maintain a number of settings in an ".ini" file.
 A typical setting is the channel/service combination at program termination, values, used to initialize the software at program start up.

 Next to this kind of settings, there is a myriad of possible settings that can be done by the user.
-As an example, the color or the various scopes can be set.
 A complete description of the settings can be found in the user's manual (in the subdirectory *docs*).